BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - As you climb down the top left hill, go slightly right as you head down.
 You'll see a *Stone Plate* on top of a hill.
 - On the left side, you can hop across some blocks after defeating some Exeggutor-Alola to get *TM72 Volt Switch*!
 - In the bottom left corner of the desert, you'll be able to pick up a *Focus Sash*.
-- On the very bottom-middle of the desert you can find 6 *Poke Balls*, one is hidden.
+- On the very bottom-middle of the desert you can find 6 *Poké Balls*, one is hidden.
 Especially with Taka in your party, you may realize where these six balls came from...
 - Hugging the right wall of the desert, you'll find a *Relic Copper*.
 - Past Sugiline Cave, hugging the right wall and going up, you'll find a *Max Elixir* near some dead trees.
 - Up and to the right of the previous Max Elixir, you can find a hidden *Star Piece* in a rock.